atedstone/gnssice/README.md

 ### Preparations

 **Easy preparations:** `source gnss.sh` then `setup_wd` to setup your working directory according to your environment variables, including creating all the folders needed to get started with analysis.
 It will download all SP3, IONEX and VMF3 files for your period of interest, and overlap them if requested.
+(This could take several tens of minutes if the period of interest is a whole year).
 If you subsequently need to extend the time series of these files, just run the command again with the updated start and end days.

 **To overlap or not?** Short answer = yes, overlap.
 There is usually no good reason not to.
 This workflow will handle making overlapping files for you if you ask it to (RINEX, SP3 and IONEX files).